 Changes will be made to this document in response to "Safety of Flight", and or "Non-safety of Flight" issues.
 Any changes will result in a revision to this document.
-Revisions shall be noted in the Record of Revisions (page i), and on the List of Revisions (page ii) of this manual.
+Revisions shall be noted in the Record of Revisions (page iii), and on the List of Effective Pages (page iv) of this manual.